sweekruth17/chrome-extension-template/README.md

-# ChatGPT Writer Take-Home Coding Assignment
+# Project for ChatGPT Writer

 This is a [Plasmo extension](https://docs.plasmo.com/) project bootstrapped with command: `pnpm create plasmo --with-tailwindcss`.